MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 Quantum computers face a multitude of challenges to operate correctly.
 Error correction in quantum computers is a significant issue, and scaling up (adding more qubits) increases the error rate.
 Because of these limitations, a quantum PC for your desktop is far in the future, but a commercially-viable lab-based quantum computer is closer.

-Azure Quantum is partnering with quantum hardware companies to provide cloud access to quantum hardware.
-With [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) platform and the QDK, you can explore and run quantum programs on different types of quantum hardware.
+Microsoft is partnering with quantum hardware companies to provide cloud access to quantum hardware.
+With the [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) platform and the QDK, you can explore and run quantum programs on different types of quantum hardware.
 These are the currently available quantum targets:

 - [Quantinuum](xref:microsoft.quantum.providers.quantinuum): **Trapped-ion** system with high-fidelity, fully connected qubits, and the ability to perform mid-circuit measurements.
 - [IonQ](xref:microsoft.quantum.providers.ionq): Dynamically reconfigurable **trapped-ion** quantum computer for up to 11 fully connected qubits, that lets you run a two-qubit gate between any pair.